umati/UA-CloudPublisher/requirements/Spec.md

 ## Connection

-As definied in OPC UA Part 14 the connection should be sended at the following topic:
+As defined in OPC UA Part 14 the connection should be send to the following topic:

-`opcua/json/connection/<PublisherId>` with  `<PublisherId>` is the name of the Client.
+`opcua/json/connection/<PublisherId>` with  `<PublisherId>` as the name of the Client.

 The following parameter must be set:

 - `WriterGroups.DataSetWriters.QueueName`